 Figure 01: Planned vs Actual Labour Comparison

-The above graph highlights the first costings lesson learnt, which is to not underestimate the time required to carry out the projects design, especially when working within a team.
+The graph in Figure 01 highlights the first costings lesson learnt, which is to not underestimate the time required to carry out the projects design, especially when working within a team.
 Most university assignments have been individual activities, so less time is required to create and communicate design details, with more time spent coding.
 It was noted through this project that extra time is required when working in a team environment, to discuss and specify the proposed design.
 In future projects this team would actively proportion less time to programming and allocate more labour resources to develop designs.

 The final costings lesson learnt during this project was to be more diligent with the financial calculations.
 The accounting error within the initial plan was caused by miscommunications during the early phases of the project, before communication paths and norms had matured, and was compounded by the dispersed structure of the project team.
 The error was then not identified as the team had not had experience in software projects so had little idea of the expected scale of the expenditure.
 To mitigate this error in future projects the team would employ additional Independent checks and validation for all critical financial calculations.